zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Welcome to English as a Second Language Podcast num ber 1,184 – Being Boastful.

 This is English as a Second Language Podcast episod e 1,184.
 I’m your host, Dr. Jeff McQuillan, coming to you from the Center for E ducational Development in beautiful Los Angeles, California.
-(Yes, that was t he “Star Spangled Banner” of the U.S.A.)
+(Yes, that was the “Star Spangled Banner” of the U.S.A.)

 Visit our website at ESLPod.com.
 You won’t get any music there, but you will be able to download our Learning Guide that has a comp lete transcript of everything we say.
 We’re also on Facebook.
 Oh yeah, we are!
 Go  to facebook.com/eslpod and like us, because we like you.